 The contract resulting from this RFP will be a multiple award contract.
-The State will be issuing a maximum of three (3) contracts to responsive, responsible, offerors for this RFP.
+The state will be issuing a maximum of three (3) contracts to responsive, responsible offerors for this RFP.
 Offerors will be rated in order from most advantageous to least advantageous as determined by evaluation of proposals by the Proposal Evaluation Committee (PEC).
 The top three rated offerors will receive a contract.

-When services are required, the State will contact the most advantageous offeror first.
-If the most advantageous offeror is unable to provide required services within the required time the next advantageous offeror will be contacted.
-Additionally, if the most advantageous offeror is already involved in a large or complex project, the State may, at its discretion, award the project to the next advantageous offeror.
-The State will continue down the list until a contractor is found that is available to provide required services within the required time.
-If no contractor on the list is available to provide required services from non-contract sources within the requirements of the State of Alaska Procurement Code.
+When serves are required, the State will contact the most advantageous offeror first with a Task Order with a Statement of Work and Scope of Services.
+If the most advantageous offeror is unable to provide the required services within the required time, the next advantageous offeror will be contacted.
+Additionally, if the most advantageous offeror is already involved in a large or complex project for DHS&EM, the State may, at its discretion, award the project to the next advantageous offeror.
+The State will continue down the list until a contractor is found that is available to provide the required services within the requested time.
+The State will then issue a Delivery Order with accepted Task Order to the contractor who is able to perform the services.
+If no contractor on the list is available to provide required services, the State will take necessary action to procure services from a non-contracted source within the requirements of the State of Alaska Procurement Code.